THE LATEST TARIFF UPDATES

 - Manufacturer Identification Details (MID), along with material composition details for any apparel items within the shipment.

-Tariffs on products COO USA imported into China
+Tariffs on products with COO USA imported into China

 Changes in effect:

-Tariffs on products COO USA imported into Canada
+Tariffs on products with COO USA imported into Canada

 Changes in effect: